How To Upgrade Your iMac with an SSD (2024 updated)

 Check if your existing drive is 3.5 inch or 2.5 inch.
 If it is 3.5 inch, the new SSD needs to be screwed into a bracket.

 Why do you need this bracket?
 The SSD is 2.5", if the old iMac drive is 3.5" the holes to fasten it to the iMac will not line up, you need a bracket.
 Remove old hard drive, and install SSD.
-We provide detailed printed instructions when you order an SSD (tell us your iMac model in customer notes at checkout).
 This will involve removing the front screen.

 2